 This command may be used as a simple comand to toggle the output channel mute status.
 The output channel or output group is specified by using the address syntax.
-Addresses for output channels must be in the range 1 to 24.
+Addresses must be in the range 1 to 17 (applies to all, line outputs 1 - 12, conferencing outputs 13 - 15 and PA outputs 16 - 17).
 Addresses for output groups must be in the range 101 to 105 (there are 5 groups, available in firmware versions 1.5.0 and higher).
-The response to an output group verbose command is an array of integer of size 24, containing the gain values for all output channels, not just those in the group.
+The response to an output group verbose command is an array of integer of size 17, containing the gain values for all output channels, not just those in the group.